 Materials and methods described are representative of typical strategies that meet the intent of the criteria, but do not represent all strategies that may be used.
 The project team may request permission from EarthCraft to meet the intent of the credit using a different approach.
-Approval from EarthCraft must be obtained prior to implementation.
+Approval from EarthCraft must be obtained prior to implementation via the certification process.